JanCinis/nurse-schedule-EDA/README.md

 7. EDA recommendations and insights for building a support tool for planning shifts for the next day
 - 6 conclusion points

-I would be grateful for your feedback and suggestions!